Skip to main content

 The damaging effects of chronic HPA activation extend beyond metabolic health.
 There is a well-documented and profound inhibitory relationship between the HPA and HPG axes.
 This is an evolutionary adaptation ∞ in times of high stress, reproductive function is suppressed in favor of immediate survival.

-The same CRH released by the hypothalamus to initiate the also acts directly on GnRH (Gonadotropin-Releasing Hormone) neurons, suppressing their pulsatile release.
+The same CRH released by the hypothalamus to initiate the stress response also acts directly on GnRH (Gonadotropin-Releasing Hormone) neurons, suppressing their pulsatile release.
 This suppression of GnRH has a direct downstream effect on the reproductive and hormonal systems of both men and women.

 Hormonal Axis Effect of Chronic HPA Activation (Elevated Cortisol) Resulting Clinical Presentation